Best Time to Visit Korea: Weather by Month and Season

 There are some other bonuses to travelling to Korea in spring and autumn, too.

 The middle to the end of April sees the cherry blossoms emerging throughout South Korea.
 This stunning scene throughout the peninsula catches Korea at its most beautiful.
 It’s the perfect time to visit the country.

 Likewise, the autumn months between September and November witness the eruption of Korea’s fall colours.

-Autumn is one of the best seasons of the year to launch your South Korea itinerary.
-Temperatures are still comfortable and the rainfall dips from the muggy summer months.
+Autumn is a great season to launch your South Korea itinerary.
+Temperatures are still comfortable, and the rainfall dips from the muggy summer months.

 Seasons in South Korea